robfinch/Cores/Proposals/RISCV SSMMU Proposal.md

 ## Linear Address Generation
 The base address value contained in the upper 28 bits of a base register is shifted left 10 bits before being added to the virtual address.
 This gives potentially a 38-bit address space.
+The address shift of 10 bits is determined to be the same size as a mapped page.
 Note there is no limit field.
 Access is limited by what is mapped into the base address range.

 ## The Page Map